Jagadish-95/Netflix-gpt/src/README.md

 Signin Signout Form and toggle functionality
 Form Validations using RegEx
 UseRef
+FireBase SepUP login and Autehntication
+Create signup and signin API drawn
+Deploying appication into Production
+Redux store enabled
-FireBase login and Autehntication create signup and signin redux store enabled userSlice Created to store User credentials navigation to browse page signout Enabled updated user profile with dispalyname and photourl Bugfix store update with name and Photo
+UserSlice Created to store User credentials
+Navigation to browse page after signin & signup Signout Enabled
+Updated User Profile with dispalyname and photourl Bugfix - Store update with name and Photo
+BugFix - If not signin don't navigate to browse page directly Unmounting useEffect through unSubscribe
+Add HardCoded Values to Constant.js
+Registerd with TMDB API and create app and get Access Token Fecth NowPlayingMovies from TMDB API using Custom Hook Data Added to movieSlice in Store
+Planning for Main & Secondary Container
+Display title & bg-trialer on UI using fetchVideos Embedded Trailer from youTube iFrame through key and make it autoplay and mute Using Tailwindcss made UI look awesome